 (Sean Crudden – Independent Media Centre Ireland www.indymedia.ie

 Ruth Bebb plays violin and viola.
 Violin was her main instrument at college, but she took up viola in order to play in a chamber music group, and loved the sound.
-When she joined the Ulster Orchestra, it was as a viola player, and she is Principal no 2 in the orchestra for many years.
+When she joined the Ulster Orchestra, it was as a viola player, and she was Principal no 2 in the orchestra for many years.
 She now freelances, playing regularly with RTE National Symphony Orchestra and RTE Concert Orchestra.

-She played first violin in Orion String Quartet – this was made up of players from the orchestra, and it had a long and successful run playing recitals all over Northern Ireland, and recording for BBCNI, as well as playing in Queen’s Festival and taking part in educational workshops for the Ulster Orchestra.
+She played first violin in Orion String Quartet – this was made up of players from the Ulster Orchestra, and it had a long and successful run playing recitals all over Northern Ireland, and recording for BBCNI, as well as playing in Queen’s Festival and taking part in educational workshops for the Ulster Orchestra.